 But “mobilegeddon” wasn’t really rare: despite the coverage, it was just the latest of a number of algorithm updates Google’s constantly making to improve the usefulness of its search results.
 In 2014, for instance, Google made at least a dozen updates to its results (and possibly many, many more), according to a catalog of such updates on moz.com.
 “Mobilegeddon” was the second 2015 update listed by moz.com.

 Apparently a third quickly followed.
 Dubbed “Phantom 2” by digital marketer Glenn Gabe the algorithm update started affecting search results beginning around May 3, 2015.
 A CNBC article about the change’s impact noted that HubPages “saw its Google search traffic plunge 22 percent on May 3 from the prior week.”

 According to a blog post on Search Engine Land, Google stated that the update involved “changes to its core ranking algorithm in terms of how it processes quality signals.”
 The result is that many pages deemed to have less useful and lower quality content saw their SERP positions fall — and their traffic suffered a marked decrease.

-The change may be a little opaque, but the overall message is clear: sites which users find useful will get better results.
-"Mobilegeddon" was preceded by a clear-cut way to check whether a website was mobile friendly.
-Google doesn't have a similar automated tool to check how it views the quality of a site's content, although it does have documentation explaining what it sees as "valuable content".
-One of that page's examples suggests that the content on your site should be unique and more useful than the content users can find on other sites:
+The change may be a little opaque, but the overall message is clear: sites that users find useful will get better results.
+“Mobilegeddon” was preceded by a clear-cut way to check whether a website was mobile-friendly.
+Google doesn’t have a similar automated tool to check how it views the quality of a site’s content, although it does have documentation explaining what it sees as “valuable content”.
+One of that page’s examples suggests that the content on your site should be unique and more useful than the content users can find on other sites:

 “If you write about how to train a dog, make sure your article provides more value or a different perspective than the numerous other articles on the web on dog training.”